hyperbx/Marathon/README.md

 ### Font Map

 The `*.ftm` format contains information pertaining to the Shift-JIS encoding standard and defines the characters used in the font textures.
 This format is a bit of a nightmare, so not much research has been done on it yet.

+### PlayStation 3 Fragment Shader Bytecode

+The `*.fpo` format is the compiled fragment shader format for the PlayStation 3 version of the game.
+Unlike DirectX, each shader technique in this format is split up into separate files, rather than being in a single shader.

 ### DirectX Shader Bytecode